 Hraunfossar Waterfalls - wide and gentle

 This Hraunfossar Waterfalls are definitively not tall but very wide, which is great because thanks to the long path in front of it, there is plenty of space for everyone to stop and admire it.

-The difficulty being that you cannot take a picture with the whole thing.
-So the shot above is showing you part of it.
+The difficulty being that you cannot take a picture of the whole thing.
+So, the shot above is showing you part of it.
 The second one taken on the way to its neighbor waterfall Barnafoss covers a bigger section of the waterfall.